Skip to content

 Q: Can I send sensitive data in context?

-Q: What if I don't call useChatContext?
+Q: What if I don't call useCyborg?

 A: Chat still works!
 It just won't have page context, so responses will be more generic.